 Do you have systems in place to protect against attacks?

 There are exercises and tools that your business can apply to protect your infrastructure and data from potential attacks.
 Ensuring all of your systems are conducting necessary updates guards against bugs that could open the door for hackers.
 Additionally, all elements of your infrastructure need to be protected, from your wireless network to employees who utilize BYOD policies.
 Tools such as network firewall systems, encryption software, and unified threat management platforms add necessary levels of protection for all aspects of your business.

 Are you prepared to detect incidents and threats?

-With changing complex technical environments and the amount of attacks conducted each day, it has become less of a matter of if you will get attacked and more about when.
-Daily attacks have significantly evolved from Trojan Horses to Advanced Persistent Threats (APT) that stealthily and continually attack your systems while remaining undetected.
-Having the correct protocol in place for detecting incidents and threats can save your business from countless losses.
+With changing complex technical environments and the number of attacks conducted each day; it has become less of a matter of if you will get attacked and more about when.
+Daily security exploits have significantly evolved from Trojan Horses to Advanced Persistent Threats (APT) that stealthily and continually attack your systems while remaining undetected.
+Having the correct adaptive security architecture protocols in place for detecting incidents and threats can save your business from countless losses.

 While anti-virus software is a necessity, it is not enough to protect your business from today’s hackers.
 Systems such as security information and event management (SIEM) software add advanced levels of logging and monitoring that your business needs to automatically detect and alert you to potential threats in your IT infrastructure.

 Do you have processes in place for what to do after a threat is detected?